Ruth Bader Ginsburg and the Failure of Democratic Politics

 Ruth Bader Ginsburg, the pioneering lawyer, judge, and Supreme Court justice, died on Friday at the age of 87.
-Nominated to the Court by Bill Clinton in 1993, Ginsburg’s legacy stretches back six decades.
+Nominated to the court by Bill Clinton in 1993, Ginsburg leaves a legacy that stretches back six decades.
 One of the most profound and consequential legal minds in American history, Ginsburg played a pivotal role in advancing women’s rights, serving as the first general counsel of the American Civil Liberties Union and founding the organization’s Women’s Right’s Project.
-On the Court, she was biting, funny, and consistently in the right, playing a pivotal role on issues like gay marriage and gender equality.
+On the court, she was biting, funny, and consistently in the right, playing a pivotal role on issues like gay marriage and gender equality.

 Ginsburg’s celebrity reflected several interlocking trends.
 One was her awesome, path-breaking judicial career.
 Another was the increasing calls for her to retire during Barack Obama’s second term to make way for another, younger justice who could continue her liberal project.
 These two combined to turn Ginsburg into a “badass,” which was aimed at countering the argument that she was too old, that she should step aside—the Notorious RBG could rule forever.